 Winkel, Noord-Holland, The Netherlands

 Sint Jansklooster is yet another example of how a Queen’s Day parade with celebrated cars and cars, turned into a flower parade.
 The flower parade of Sint Jansklooster exists since 1968, when they saw that the corso of Lichtenvoorde was using dahlia flowers and that they had a flower parade instead of a normal parade.

 The corso of Sint Jansklooster is famous for being a theatre corso where movement, actors and music play an important part in this special flower parade in The Netherlands.
 One of the reasons why they added this part to their parade is because it helps this corso stand out in the field of bloemencorsos in The Netherlands.

-The flower parade of Sint Jansklooster is on the 16th of August.
+The flower parade of Sint Jansklooster is on the third Friday of August, 21st of August 2020.
 You will see the floats covered with dahlias passing you in the afternoon and evening.
 The first parade starts at 14:00 and finishes at 16:00.
 The evening parade, when the floats are illuminated, starts at 20:30 and finishes between 22:00 and 22:30.

 There are plenty of other things to see and do in Sint Jansklooster, such as seeing street theatre and other artists

 The tickets for entering the Sint Jansklooster corso festival are the following:

 Admission fee flower parade afternoon OR evening 13+: 7,50 euros

 Admission fee flower parade afternoon OR evening 4- 12: 3,50 euros